myndzi/streamer-wands-backend/README.md

   - `SESSION_SECRET` and `SESSION_KEY` should be randomly generated, equivalent to a password
   - `JWT_SECRET` should be randomly generated, equivalent to a password
 - Run `index.js` (optional: run under something like `nodemon` to restart when contents change)
+- When changing the mod itself, run `DEV=true ./bundle` in the project root to create a development release for download from the web ui

 # Developing the mod
 The mod files themselves are kept in this repository in the [mod](mod) folder.
 Start with a customized zip (your user token is stored in [mod/token.lua](mod/token.lua))